The Lord of the Rings: The Fellowship of the Ring: Cast

-Comparison to the source material
+Comparison to the book

 Jackson, Walsh and Boyens made numerous changes to the story, for purposes of pacing and character development.
 Jackson said his main desire was to make a film focused primarily on Frodo and the Ring, the "backbone" of the story.
-The prologue condenses Tolkien's backstory, in which The Last Alliance's seven-year siege of the Barad-dûr is a single battle, where Sauron is shown to explode, though Tolkien only said his spirit flees.
+The prologue condenses Tolkien's backstory, in which The Last Alliance's seven-year siege of Barad-dûr is a single battle, where Sauron is shown to explode, though Tolkien only said his spirit flees.

-Some events and characters from the book are condensed or omitted (such is the case of Tom Bombadil) at the beginning of the film.
+Some events and characters from the book are condensed or omitted (as with Tom Bombadil) at the beginning of the film.
 The time between Gandalf leaving the Ring to Frodo and returning to reveal its inscription, which is 17 years in the book, is compressed for timing reasons.
 The filmmakers also decided to move the opening scenes of The Two Towers, the Uruk-hai ambush and Boromir's death, to the film's linear climax.

 The tone of the Moria sequence was altered.
-In the book, following the defeat on the Caradhras road, Gandalf advocates the Moria road against the resistance of the rest of the Fellowship (save Gimli), suggesting "there is a hope that Moria is still free...there is even a chance that Dwarves are there," though no one seems to think this likely.
+In the book, following the defeat on the Caradhras road, Gandalf advocates the Moria road against the resistance of the rest of the Company (save Gimli), suggesting "there is a hope that Moria is still free...there is even a chance that Dwarves are there," though no one seems to think this likely.
 Frodo proposes they take a company vote, but the discovery of Wargs on their trail forces them to accept Gandalf's proposal.
-They only realize the Dwarves are all dead once they reach Balin's tomb.
+They only realise the Dwarves are all dead once they reach Balin's tomb.
 The filmmakers chose instead for Gandalf to resist the Moria plan as a foreshadowing device.
 Gandalf says to Gimli he would prefer not to enter Moria, and Saruman is shown to be aware of Gandalf's hesitance, revealing an illustration of the Balrog in one of his books.
-The corpses of the dwarves are instantly shown as the Fellowship enter Moria.
-One detail that many critics commented upon is that, in the novel, Pippin tosses a mere pebble into the well in Moria ("They then hear what sounds like a hammer tapping in the distance"), whereas in the film, he knocks an entire skeleton in ("Next, the skeleton ... falls down the well, also dragging down a chain and bucket.
+The corpses of the dwarves are instantly shown as the Company enter Moria.

+One detail that critics have commented upon is that, in the novel, Pippin tosses a mere pebble into the well in Moria ("They then hear what sounds like a hammer tapping in the distance"), whereas in the film, he knocks an entire skeleton in ("Next, the skeleton ... falls down the well, also dragging down a chain and bucket.
 The noise is incredible.").

-When Frodo is struck by a Nazgûl at Weathertop, in the book, the elf Glorfindel rides him to Rivendell, whereas in the film, Arwen takes on this role.